Linuxfabrik/monitoring-plugins/check-plugins/systemd-timedate-status/README.md

 ## Overview

-Checks current settings of the system clock and RTC, including whether network time synchronization is active - the same as if using `timedatectl status` manually.
+Checks system clock and RTC settings via `timedatectl status`, including whether network time synchronization is active and whether the system clock is synchronized.

+**Alerting Logic:**

+* WARN if the system is configured to read the RTC time in the local time zone (`RTC in local TZ: yes`), as this causes problems with time zone changes and daylight saving time adjustments
+* `--always-ok` suppresses all alerts and always returns OK

+**Data Collection:**

+* Executes `timedatectl status` and parses its output
+* Reports NTP synchronization status, NTP service state, and RTC configuration
+* Uses `timedatectl status` (not `timedatectl show`) for compatibility with older systemd versions (e.g. RHEL 7)

+**Compatibility:**

+* Linux with systemd (any version supporting `timedatectl status`)

 ## Fact Sheet